pjb3/has-bit-field/README.md

     end

 The new flag will be evaluated as false for existing rows on the database table until their values are explicitly set.
 Be careful with the peanuts!

+Another gotcha to be aware of is when combining a bit field with Active Record's `validates_acceptance_of`.
+When you call `validates_acceptance_of`, if there is no database column, Active Record will define an `attr_accessor` for that boolean field.
+If you have already defined the bit field, this will clobber those methods.
+Also, you need to set the value it's looking for to `true` instead of the default of `"1"`.
+So here's an example of how to use it:

+    class Person < ActiveRecord::Base
+      validates_acceptance_of :read_books, :message => "You must agree to read", :accept => true
+      has_bit_field :bit_field, :likes_ice_cream, :plays_golf, :watches_tv, :reads_books
+    end

 Copyright
 ---------